linuxboot/book/src/intro.md

 a result, have a larger set of contributors and reviewers, and because the drivers are part of Linux, standard industry coding infrastructure can be used to improve them.
-Finally, because these Linux drivers are currently being run 24x7 at scale, they will have fewer bugs.
+Finally, because these Linux drivers are currently being run around the clock at scale, they will have fewer bugs.

 ## What LinuxBoot does